owtotwo/os_practice/README.md

 # os_practice
-Some file about the operating system for practice.
+Some files about the operating system for practice.

+---
+* Dependency:
+	+ grub2
+	+ nasm
+	+ gcc
+	+ qemu